How to Apply to Lower School

 Penn Charter requires that children applying to pre-Kindergarten have turned four years old before September 1 of the year they enter Penn Charter; for kindergarten applicants, five years old; for first grade applicants, six years old.

 The deadline for first-round consideration is Dec.
 14, 2018.
 The deadline to complete an application for consideration in the second-round is Feb.
 4, 2019.
 The greatest availability of spaces for new students in the Lower School's entry points of pre-Kindergarten and kindergarten is in the first round.
 If you plan to apply for financial aid, we strongly recommend completing your child's application in the first round.

 Submit the application for admission online and look for an email acknowledging its receipt the next business morning.

 Children applying to pre-kindergarten, kindergarten and first grade are scheduled for a Saturday morning Play Day at Penn Charter.
 Applicants for second through fifth grades visit for two consecutive school days in their current grade and take reading and math assessments during their visit.

 It is important that the teacher recommendations not be completed by your child’s teacher until late October at the earliest.
 We believe that teachers should be given time to work with your child during the current school year in order to provide us with appropriate feedback about your child’s abilities.
-Recommendations are submitted online directly to the Admissions Office by the teacher; instructions will be provided during the admissions process.
+Instructions for submitting a teacher recommendation.

 Release for School Records Form

 For applicants to first through fifth grades, this form should be completed and signed by the parent/guardian and sent to the current school after the end of the first grading period.
 The official transcript should include grades from the past year and the first marking period of the current year.
 Please have the school send the records directly to Penn Charter.
 Parents download and print the form.